New tine finish

 I have changed the type of finish I use on the tips of the tines of my Dark combs™.
 The old finish was excellent, but this one is slightly better.
 It may be a little more durable and it's a little faster to apply.

 One unexpected difference is that the colors are a little deeper.
-In particular, Dark Brown and Dark Grey are pretty close to Deep Black in low light.
-In brighter light, they each have a unique sparkle.
+In particular, Dark shadow is pretty close to Deep Black in low light.
+In brighter light, it has a unique sparkle.

 My criteria for implementing a change like this are stringent.
 The finish must be: